ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Tabs

-- Button for "more" is now a `ghost` button
+- Button for "more" is now a `ghost` button, and icon is now size `s`

 ### Tag